|Send Email||Office: Dewey Hall 214||Phone: 413-585-3269|

 Hota teaches two upper-level seminars.
-The first entitled Body pairs theoretical pieces by thinkers such as Mauss, Bourdieu, Foucault and Butler with ethnographic works informed by their scholarship.
-The second - Madness - examines how the study of psychiatric deviance is central, rather than peripheral, to understanding societies and urges students to query whether psychiatric illness is biomedical fact or social construction.
+The first, titled Body, pairs theoretical pieces by thinkers such as Mauss, Bourdieu, Foucault and Butler, with ethnographic works informed by their scholarship.
+The second, titled Madness, examines how the study of psychiatric deviance is central, rather than peripheral, to understanding societies, and she encourages students to query whether psychiatric illness is biomedical fact or social construction.